-Below are some following advantages mentioned:
+Given below are some advantages and disadvantages mentioned:

 - As it is a derivative of Black Box and White Box Testing methods, it adds more of both the testing techniques advantages.

-- Testing is done from more of a user perspective than of a developers perspective.
+- Testing is done from more of a user perspective than of a developer’s perspective.

 - The testers need not have access to all of the code/logic.

 - Instant fixes can be done, as a partial code is available.